Sequential Auditing for f-Differential Privacy: Experiments

-Finally, we turn to results under $H_0$.
+\paragraph{Interpretation of Table~\ref{tab:seq_audit_two_col_grouped}.} In these small-\(\varepsilon\) regimes, both procedures detect the non-private Gaussian and Laplace benchmarks with rejection rate one.
+The stopping times differ substantially: for \(\varepsilon=0.01\), our average stopping times are approximately $23\%$ and $25\%$ of the paper-reported values in \cite{gonzalez2025sequentially} for \(\mathrm{NonDPGaussian1}\) and \(\mathrm{NonDPLaplace1}\), respectively.
+For $\varepsilon=0.1$, the corresponding ratios are approximately $13\%$ and $13\%$.
+This supports the empirical claim that, on these additive-noise benchmarks and in the regimes reported in \cite{gonzalez2025sequentially}, our $f$-DP auditor can reject with fewer samples.\\ The DP-compliant controls also behave as expected.
 The (theoretical) significance level for both procedures is $\gamma= 0.05$.
 In finite samples, the observed rejection rates fluctuate due to randomness across simulations and for our $1,000$ runs, the binomial sampling variability suggests that values below $0.064$ should be considered acceptable.
 Rejection rates by both methods are always well below $0.064$.
-For \cite{gonzalez2025sequentially}, we even notice that rejection rates are exactly $0$ under $H_0$, across all scenarios.
-Having no rejections at all under $H_0$ is a somewhat worrying sign for a statistical test.
-It typically means that the procedure is unnecessarily conservative, leaving power or faster detection on the table; exactly what we see under $H_1$.
+For~\cite{gonzalez2025sequentially}, the reported rejection rates are exactly zero under $H_0$ in all scenarios.
+This is consistent with a conservative test, which can be desirable for false-positive control but is also associated with lower power or slower detection under alternatives.

+\paragraph{Larger-$\varepsilon$ regimes and the MMD saturation effect.} We also sweep over larger claimed privacy levels for the two non-private mechanisms, $\mathrm{NonDPGaussian1}$ and $\mathrm{NonDPLaplace1}$, to explain the difference between the two auditors.
+Figure~\ref{fig:large-epsilon-ours} shows that our auditor continues to detect violations over a wider range of $\varepsilon$ than the range in which the MMD surrogate has a positive margin.
+The blue curve reports the empirical rejection rate, while the red curve and boxplots summarize the stopping time of the auditors, with monitoring capped at $10{,}000$ samples.
+As $\varepsilon$ increases, the effective violation margin becomes smaller.
+Consequently, although these mechanisms remain buggy, their violations of the audited lower-bound tradeoff become harder to detect under our auditor instantiation.